larryhastings/pyweek34/README.md

 Color
 -----

-Color plays a big role in the huepocalypse.
+Color plays a big role in the Huepocalypse.
 There are six colors:

 * red
 * orange